 How does it work?

 Starting an Active SWV Kids Run Club is easy!
 Planning requires an introductory meeting, volunteer coach recruitment, and a volunteer coaches training.
 Run Club Coaches are equipped with a program manual full of training plans, games, stretches, and safety tips guaranteed to guide you through the whole experience.
 All you need to bring is a positive attitude and a desire to help kids in our community get physically active!
 After this initial planning, a start date is chosen and the fun begins.
 The group will train for 6-8 weeks and then end the program with a celebratory Fun Run.
 Active SWV helps facilitate elements of the Run Club program, but volunteer coaches take the lead.
 After the coaches training, Active SWV will be there to help at the start of the season, for a mid-point assessment, and to help facilitate the Fun Run.
-For more information on the Active SWV Kids Run Club process, download our Coaches Manual;
+For more information on the Active SWV Kids Run Club process, download our Coaches Manual below.

 All students who participate in the program take a pre- and post-program survey, provided and analyzed by the WVU School of Public Health.
 Since program survey analysis began